Smart Contracts Development Services

 Tracking land ownership and rights on a blockchain platform is one of the most highly-viable use cases of blockchain technology.
 For O&G companies, blockchain-based rights records would provide a single, clear, immutable record of who owns what land and what minerals.

 Many oil and gas organizations across the globe are looking to introduce Distributed Apps (dapps) to revolutionize the way they manage their upstream operations.
 Joint ventures are common in the oil and gas industry and generally require a suite of complex agreements which could be implemented as smart contracts.
-Using distributed ledger to record joint venture transactions and smart contracts to describe, negotiate, and execute the contractual conditions will provide all involved parties – transparency on what has occurred.
+Using distributed ledger to record joint venture transactions and smart contracts to describe, negotiate, and execute the contractual conditions will provide all involved parties – with transparency on what has occurred.

 The upstream segment has a lot to benefit from Blockchain for Oil and Gas, from efficiency to transparency to immutability.
 Upstream, among O&G processes, requires the involvement of dozens of stakeholders, all of whom rely on the data of others.
 Blockchain technology succeeds at optimizing such as wide-scale, multi-party coordination.
 In addition to process transparency and optimization, Blockchain Distributed Applications (dapps) and smart contracts bring business value by lowering costs and risk and increasing workflow efficiency.